 However, this would explain the presence of the library.
 Such a place of residence would not be improbable for Calpurnia.
 Nero’s wife Poppaea Sabina lived only a little further in Oplontis in a villa also buried by Vesuvius long after her death.

-The question remains who was living in the villa of the papyri when it sank.
-Someone who was rich for sure.
-But probably also someone who, according to the above, was close to the imperial family.
+The question remains, who was living in the Villa of the Papyri when it sank.
+Someone who was certainly wealthy, but probably also someone who, as mentioned above, was close to the imperial family.
+The dynasty of the Julians ended with Nero’s suicide, and their property passed to the new emperor Vespasian, and then to his son Titus, who was the emperor at the time when Herculaneum sank.

 Circumstantial evidence: The letters of Pliny